-Only holders of record of Common Stock as of the close of business on Friday, July 1, 2011 (the "Record Date") will be entitled to receive notice of, and vote at, the Annual Meeting and adjournments thereof.
-On the Record Date, InVivo had approximately 51,739,712 shares of Common Stock issued and outstanding and entitled to be voted.
-The holders of Common Stock are entitled to one vote for each share held as of the Record Date on any proposal presented at the Annual Meeting.
+Only holders of record of our common stock as of the close of business on Wednesday, April 18, 2012 will be entitled to receive notice of, and vote at, the Annual Meeting and any adjournments or postponements thereof.
+As of the record date, there were 63,954,093 shares of our common stock issued and outstanding and entitled to vote at the Annual Meeting.
+The holders of our common stock are entitled to one vote for each share held as of the record date on any proposal presented at the Annual Meeting.

-A majority of the shares of Common Stock issued and outstanding and entitled to be voted at the Annual Meeting will constitute a quorum at the Annual Meeting.
-Votes withheld, abstentions and broker non-votes shall be counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting.
+A majority of the shares of our common stock issued and outstanding, present in person or represented by proxy at the Annual Meeting and entitled to vote at the Annual Meeting will constitute a quorum at the Annual Meeting.
+Votes withheld, abstentions and broker non-votes (as described below) shall be counted for purposes of determining the presence or absence of a quorum for the transaction of business at the Annual Meeting.